Home Spark

 broadcastVar.value(); // can be used inside a udf. it returns [1, 2, 3]

-• note - a better technique could also have been to somehow load this reference data as a dataframe if possible
+• note - a better technique would be to somehow load this reference data as a dataframe

 Accumulators